Marginal/XPlane2Blender/XPlaneReadme.txt

 Mac OS X:
  - /users/<you>/.blender/scripts
    (assuming that your home directory is in the default place).
-   You may need to create the last two sub-directories of that path.
+   You will need to first create the last two sub-folders of that path:
+   Run the Terminal app, and type mkdir ~/.blender/scripts

 (Re)start Blender.
 On Mac OS, also run the "Console" program that comes with Mac OS X and